zoumi/PyWinRing0/README.md

 Attentions:
 -----------
-You must put the WinRing0.sys and the WinRing0.dll in the same directory of the windows executable file whitch interprets the .py scripts.(for example the directory of C:\Program Files\Python33\python.exe)
+You must put the WinRing0.sys and the WinRing0.dll in the same directory of the windows executable file which interprets the .py scripts.(for example the directory of C:\Program Files\Python33\python.exe)
 Examples:
 ---------
     from winring0 import *